-The current investments and wealth management climate cannot be disassociated from international efforts towards transparency and avoidance of double non-taxation agreements and implemented mainly and among others by the OECD with its BEPS project and the CRS platform.
+The current investment and wealth management climate cannot be disassociated from international efforts towards transparency and avoidance of double non-taxation agreements, implemented mainly and among others by the OECD with its BEPS project and the CRS platform.

 Today, the automatic exchange of information is a reality that the tax authorities around the world have embraced.
 This situation implies that wealth structuring cannot rely on having the objective of 'catch me if you can' or secrecy.
-It is required to be fully compliant with the tax laws of multiple jurisdictions, to pass the test of substance and also to be aware that a large amount of compliance or informative returns (not just tax returns) must be taken into account.
-The wealth-management world has changed.
+Wealth structuring must be fully compliant with the tax laws of multiple jurisdictions to pass the test of substance and also to be aware that a large amount of compliance or informative returns (not just tax returns) must be considered.
+The wealth management world has changed.

-Mexico has been a part of this change and it is likely that there will be a higher focus on reviewing wealth structuring by the Mexican tax authorities.
+Mexico has been part of this change and it is likely that, with time, there will only be a greater focus on reviewing wealth structuring by the Mexican tax authorities.
 Tax enforcement will be facilitated through collaboration with other countries, and the amount of information that the Mexican tax authorities might have about a particular individual or transaction will be remarkable.
 Structures that in the past were non-compliant where they relied purely on confidentiality will be tackled and fought by the tax authorities with all the new tools available.

-These changes have led, in some part, to the high amount of revenue collected by the 2017 repatriation programme, successfully implemented by the Mexican tax authorities.
+These changes have led, in some part, to the high amount of revenue collected by the 2017 repatriation programme successfully implemented by the Mexican tax authorities.
 Even now, some audits are beginning to review whether the compliance of the requisites set forth in such programme were observed by the taxpayer.
-Also, certain public leaks related to investments in locations regarded as secret offshore tax havens have piled pressure on the tax authorities to increment their reviews on Mexican high net worth individuals on compliance and the need to increment public awareness about compliance, as well as the possibility of voluntary disclosure and regularisation.
-Further, the outcome of the NAFTA renegotiations and understanding the international effects of the US tax reform may also have repercussions with regard to current structures of high net worth individuals.
+In addition, certain public leaks related to investments in locations regarded as secret offshore tax havens have piled pressure on the tax authorities to increment their reviews on Mexican high-net-worth individuals on compliance and the need to improve public awareness about compliance, as well as the possibility of voluntary disclosure and regularisation.
+Further, the outcome of the NAFTA renegotiations and understanding the international effects of the US tax reform may also have repercussions with regards to current structures of high-net-worth individuals.

 Finally, the most profound element of change will come about through the new administration.
-This new presidency, with control over both the House of Representatives and the Senate, could with further alliances gain the power to amend the Constitution, implementing programmes that will increase social spending, which will have to be funded in some part through an increase of tax revenues.
-From the above, we can expect in the future a larger amount of tax enforcement actions, rather than a change of tax policies or modifications to the current tax legal framework.
-This is a situation to take into account, whether with the current wealth structures or those to be implemented in the future.
+This new presidency, with control over both the House of Representatives and the Senate, could, with further alliances, gain the power to amend the Constitution, implementing programmes that will increase social spending, which will have to be funded in some part through an increase of tax revenues.
+As a result, in the future we can expect a greater amount of tax enforcement actions rather than a change of tax policies or modifications to the current tax legal framework.
+This is a serious situation to take into account, whether within the framework of current wealth structures or those to be implemented in the future.

-5 According to the bill, the taxpayer would be required to make a pre-instalment tax payment that would be computed by applying the following progressive tax rates to the amount that exceeds 10 million pesos: (1) 10 per cent tax rate on the amount that exceeds 10 million pesos up to 50 million pesos; (2) 20 per cent tax rate on the amount that exceeds 50 million pesos up to 100 million pesos; and (3) 30 per cent tax rate on the amount that exceeds 100 million pesos.
+9 According to the bill, the taxpayer would be required to make a pre-installment tax payment that would be computed by applying the following progressive tax rates to the amount that exceeds 10 million pesos: a 10 per cent tax rate on the amount ranging from 10 million pesos to 50 million pesos; a 20 per cent tax rate on the amount ranging from 50 million to 100 million pesos; and a 30 per cent tax rate on the amount that exceeds 100 million pesos.

-7 A presidential decree published in Mexico's Official Gazette on 8 January 2019 grants certain benefits that are designed to encourage investment in the domestic corporate bond and private equity markets, applying as from 9 January 2019.
+11 A presidential decree published in Mexico's Official Gazette on 8 January 2019 grants certain benefits that are designed to encourage investment in the domestic corporate bond and private equity markets, applying as of 9 January 2019.